 If you would like to get involved with this exciting project to get the Maid sailing again, then you can get more information by:

 The first step is to fill in a Volunteer Application Form.
-These are available from staff on board the ship or from our website.
+These are available from staff on board the ship or by contacting our office in Balloch.
 You will then be invited for an informal one-to-one interview.

 After the informal interview volunteers are selected based on their skills, personal qualities and experience.
 We are an inclusive organisation and welcome people from all nationalities, faiths and backgrounds.